felixuxx/Flashpay/src/templating/README.md

 There is no dependencies of a library to an other.
 This is intended and doesn't hurt today because the code is small.

+### Testing

+The makefile offers the way to execute basic tests.
+Just type `make test`.

+By default, if valgrind is available, tests are using it.
+It can be disabled by typing `make test valgrind=no` or `NOVALGRIND=1 make test`.

 ## Extensions

 The current implementation provides extensions to specifications of **mustache**.